-B-EAT (opens in a new window) offers information, help and support for anyone affected by eating disorders.
-They also run online support groups and message boards.
+B-EAT offers information, help and support for anyone affected by eating disorders.
+It also runs online support groups and message boards.

-Parents can email: firstname.lastname@example.org and will receive an answer within three working days.
-Alternatively you can tel: 0808 802 5544 Monday to Friday between 9.30am and 4pm (free for mobiles and landlines).
+Parents can email: email@example.com and will receive an answer within three working days.
+Alternatively you can call 0808 802 5544 Monday to Friday from 9.30am to 4pm (free for mobiles and landlines).

 Every year over 1600 young people take their own lives in the UK.
 Many thousands more contemplate suicide.
 Many harm themselves or suffer alone, afraid to speak openly about how they are feeling.

-Papyrus aims to give young people hope and to prevent young suicide.
-Visit the Papyrus website (opens in a new window) or:
+Papyrusaims to give young people hope and to prevent young suicide.

 Self- harm UK offers information and support around self-harm including an online support group.